ABOUT GRAHAM ALEXANDER

 Having grown up with the birth and progression of the internet (and the vast media availability it granted the world), Graham never saw music as something that needed to be genre-based.
 As a songwriter, he preferred the freedom of writing what struck his mind as interesting at the moment rather than adhering to a trend.
 This fearless and rebellious attitude towards genre bending pushed him to produce and self release his first album in 2011 to rave reviews (quickly becoming a cult classic).
 Critics and fans alike lauded the album for its neo-retro sensibility coupling irresistibly catchy songs with organic and incredibly detailed production.
 Spotify's top 100 songs chosen by fans playlist even included the first single from the album "Biggest Fan" at #6 in its 2011 list.
 Shortly after, Graham Alexander with his band toured in support of the album, building the brand one set of ears at a time.

 Graham formed his band of nearly 15 years while he was still in middle school--a rare feat in this day and age.
 Their commitment to touring and their history at such a young age makes Graham Alexander & Co. an incredibly special phenomenon in the live music world today.
 Additionally, they pride themselves on performing without the assistance of sequences or backing tracks that are all too common in live acts today.
 In addition to his career as a solo artist, Graham's passion for performance was nurtured by his work on Broadway as an actor, musician, and musical director in various productions at the Neil Simon, Brooks Atkinson, and St James theaters in New York City.
-It was during his tenure there that he began work on his forthcoming sophomore album, scheduled to be released Fall 2014.
+It was during his tenure there that he began work on his forthcoming sophomore album.